sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 5. Test suspicious bot detection by sending requests with a bot User Agent (e.g., Googlebot) from an unverified IP.
 6. Test high traffic bot logging by sending over 100 requests per minute from a verified bot IP (e.g., Googlebot from a trusted IP range).
 7. Check the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** sections in the admin panel to view logs and clear them if needed.
-8. Ensure the WordPress timezone (Settings > General > Timezone) is set to `Europe/Athens` for accurate timestamp display.
+8. Ensure the WordPress timezone (Settings > General > Timezone) is set correctly (e.g., `Europe/Athens` for Greece) for accurate timestamp display.

 == Frequently Asked Questions ==
 = Does this plugin work with Cloudflare? =